Optical Constants of Crystalline Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ by Brillouin Light Scattering Spectroscopy: Introduction

 \section{Introduction}

 Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) is one of three commonly studied crystalline phases of the high-$T_{c}$ superconductor Bi$_2$Sr$_2$Ca$_{n-1}$Cu$_n$O$_{2n+4+\delta}$ (BSCCO).
 Similar to other members of the cuprate family, Bi-2212 possesses orthorhombic symmetry and has been described as micaceous due to its layered morphology, with a cleavage plane perpendicular to the crystallographic $c$-axis \cite{Sheahen}.
-Bi-2212 is structurally complex, exhibiting birefringence \cite{Kobayashi} and incommensurability along the $b$ and $c$ crystallographic axes \cite{Etrillard2001,McNiven2020}.
+Bi-2212 is structurally complex, exhibiting birefringence \cite{Kobayashi} and incommensurability due to sublattice coupling along the $b$ and $c$ crystallographic axes \cite{Etrillard2001,Yurgens}.

-Many properties of Bi-2212, especially the electronic and structural properties, have been studied in detail \cite{Bellini2003,Etrillard2001}, but the optical and elastic properties have received little attention.
+Many properties of Bi-2212, especially the electronic and structural properties, have been studied in detail \cite{Bellini2003,Etrillard2001}, but the optical properties have received relatively little attention.
 Measurements of the dielectric function at visible wavelengths are scant and, with the exception of one study \cite{Bozovic}, report only the real \cite{Quijada} or imaginary \cite{Liu} part of this quantity in this region of the electromagnetic spectrum.
 Furthermore, there is significant variation in these values.
-Two independent measurements of refractive index at 532 nm have also been reported \cite{Wang2012,Hwang} but only in one case was the direction of light propagation specified \cite{Hwang}.
-A similar situation exists with regard to the elastic properties with only two groups reporting values of elastic constants.
-Room-temperature values for elastic constants were determined from Brillouin scattering measurements of surface mode frequencies with the assumption of hexagonal symmetry \cite{Boekholt}.
-Ultrasonic studies on crystalline Bi-2212 report values for several elastic constants for the true orthorhombic symmetry, but were limited to temperatures $80$ K $\leq T \leq 260$ K \cite{Wu1,Wu2}.
-It is therefore clear that additional studies of the optical and elastic properties of Bi-2212 are necessary.
+Two independent measurements of the complex refractive index of Bi-2212 have been reported \cite{Wang2012,Hwang} but, while the real parts of this quantity lie within 5\% of one another, the imaginary parts ({\it i.e.}, the extinction coefficients) differ by about a factor of 5.
+Moreover, a third value of extinction coefficient extracted from a measurement of optical penetration depth \cite{Bozovic} is more than an order of magnitude greater than the lowest value reported in these three studies.
+It is therefore clear that additional studies of the optical properties of Bi-2212 are necessary to establish the true values of optical constants which appear in the literature and to broaden the knowledge base on these properties through characterization of as yet unmeasured optical constants.